Velké Opatovice: Geography

 Velké Opatovice is located about 27 km north of Blansko and 43 km north of Brno.
-It lies on the border between the Boskovice Furrow and Podorlická Uplands.
+It lies on the border between the Boskovice Furrow and Orlické Foothills.
 The highest point is a contour line at 590 m above sea level.
-The town is situated on the Jevíčka stream.
+The Jevíčka Stream flows through the town.
 The municipality of Malá Roudka forms an enclave in the municipal territory of Velké Opatovice.

 History

 The first written mention of Opatovice is from 1308.
 There were two fortresses owned by different lords.
 It was originally two separate villages called Horní ("Upper") Opatovice and Dolní ("Lower") Opatovice.
 In 1848 they were merged and name Opatovice.
 The "Velké" adjective (meaning "great") was added in 1888.
 It 1969, the municipality became a town.

 Demographics

 Economy

 Velké Opatovice is home to one of the largest employers in the region, P-D Refractories CZ company, which is a manufacturer and distributor of refractory products and raw materials.
 The predecessor of the company, which mined claystone in the area, was founded in 1892.
 From 1950, the company was known as Moravské šamotové a lupkové závody (i.e. "Moravian grog and fire clay plants").
 In 2000, it was acquired by the international Preiss-Daimler Group and renamed.